Lorne Burritt Collins, age 101, passed away on September 27, 2019 in Lethbridge, Alberta.

 Lorne was an elegant gentleman who led a rich life for many years.
 He was a loving husband and a much-loved wonderful father, who will be greatly missed by his family.

 There will be no public memorial service for Lorne; the family will have a private remembrance for him, when his ashes are interred at the Pincher Creek Cemetery.
 The family thanks the staff at Adaptacare Personal Care Homes - Cedar Creek for their care of Lorne.
 In lieu of flowers, please consider a donation to the Canadian National Institute for the Blind, whose audiobooks brought Lorne much pleasure in his last years as his eyesight failed.

-To send flowers to Lorne's family, please visit our floral section.
+To send flowers to Lorne's family, please visit our floral store.